open-telemetry/opentelemetry-specification/oteps/0250-Composite_Samplers.md

 - The resulting THRESHOLD value is `null` (or equivalent).
 - The `IsAdjustedCountReliable` returns `false`.

-In all cases with valid parent context:
+By default, in all cases with valid parent context:

 - The `GetAttributes` function returns empty set.
 - The `UpdateTraceState` function returns its argument, without any modifications.

+However, `ConsistentParentBased` implementations SHOULD allow users to customize added Attributes as well as modify the trace state depending on whether the parent Span is local or remote.

 ### ConsistentAnyOf